What is sports marketing? Sports marketing definitions from A to Z

 N – Nike

 With brand value alone sitting at around $20 billion, Nike is the most valuable brand in the sports business.
-Thanks to huge sponsorship deals with leagues such as the NFL and the NBA and agreements with the world’s top athletes and teams, the brand is once again one of the main players in the global sports scene.
+Thanks to huge sponsorship deals with professional sports leagues such as the NFL and the NBA and agreements with the world’s top athletes and teams, the brand is once again one of the main players in the global sports scene.

 O – Online